mateuszone/mateuszone/README.md

 ## EXPERIENCES
 I have 1-year experience as a Software Engineer/Developer and additional 1 year as an IT junior.
+Additionaly I have 2 years of experience as a Analyst in companies like Credit-Suisse, UBS, Energizer (in a main distributor Company to traditional market).
+I'm also experienced in writting raw SQL queries and EXCEL automation, entering programming industry was the next natural step in my personal development.

 ## EXPECTATIONS